devtut/generate/docs/python/dictionary.md

 ```

-With this technique the foremost value takes precedence for a given key rather than the last (=Clifford= is thrown out in favor of =Nemo=).
+With this technique the foremost value takes precedence for a given key rather than the last ("Clifford" is thrown out in favor of "Nemo").

 ### Python 2.x, 3.x